juancarlosmunera/pci-tools/README.md

 ---

-#### Cisco *(Coming Soon)*
+#### Cisco

-Will export Cisco firewall and router configurations, including:
+Connects to a Cisco device over SSH using the Posh-SSH PowerShell module and exports the running configuration and key show command outputs for assessor review.
+Supports three device types selected at runtime:

+**IOS / IOS-XE** (routers and switches):
-- Running configuration
+- Full running configuration
-- Access Control Lists (ACLs) with full rule detail
+- IP Access Control Lists (ACLs) with hit counts
+- IP routing table
+- Interfaces (full detail and summary)
+- VLAN database and spanning tree configuration
+- Logging settings and NTP status

+**ASA** (firewall):
+- Full running configuration
+- Access lists with hit counts
+- Routing table
-- Interface assignments and security levels
+- Interfaces with names and security levels
-- NAT rules and routing tables
+- Network objects, object-groups, and NAT rules
-- Network object and object-group definitions
+- Logging settings and NTP configuration

-Planned support for: **IOS / IOS-XE** | **ASA** | **Firepower**
+All device types also export device version and model info, currently logged-in users, and a MANIFEST for chain-of-custody documentation.

+Scripts available for: **PowerShell** (requires Posh-SSH module)

 ---

 ### Cloud Network Security

-#### Microsoft Azure *(Coming Soon)*
+#### Microsoft Azure

-Will export Azure network security configuration relevant to PCI DSS,
-including:
+Connects to an Azure subscription using the Az PowerShell module and exports network security configuration across all resource groups and regions in the subscription.
+Supports both interactive browser login and Service Principal (non-interactive) authentication.

-- Network Security Group (NSG) rules — inbound and outbound, per rule with source, destination, protocol, port, and priority
+- Network Security Group rules — inbound and outbound, custom and Azure default rules, sorted by direction then priority (the order Azure evaluates them), with source, destination, protocol, port range, and allow/deny action
-- NSG-to-subnet and NSG-to-NIC associations
+- NSG-to-subnet and NSG-to-NIC associations embedded in each NSG entry
-- Azure Firewall policies and rules (if in use)
-- Virtual Network topology and subnet definitions
+- Virtual Network topology — VNet address spaces, all subnets with their CIDR blocks, and per-subnet NSG and route table associations
+- VNet peering connections (embedded in VNet export)
+- Route tables with full route entries and next-hop details
+- VPN and ExpressRoute gateways and connections
-- Application Security Groups
+- Application Security Groups (for resolving ASG references in NSG rules)
+- Azure Firewall instances, policies, and policy rule collection groups (application, network, and DNAT rules) — exported if deployed, documented as not deployed if absent

+Scripts available for: **PowerShell**

 ---

-#### Amazon Web Services *(Coming Soon)*
+#### Amazon Web Services

-Will export AWS network security configuration relevant to PCI DSS,
-including:
+Connects to an AWS account using the AWS Tools for PowerShell and exports network security configuration for a specified region.
+Supports access key authentication, named AWS profiles, and the default credential chain (instance roles, environment variables).

-- Security Group rules — inbound and outbound, per group with protocol, port range, and CIDR or source group references
+- Security Group rules — inbound and outbound for all groups, with protocol, port range, CIDR block, and cross-security-group references
-- Network ACL (NACL) rules — per subnet association with allow/deny rules in priority order
+- Network ACL rules — all NACLs with subnet associations, rules sorted in evaluation priority order (lowest rule number first), with allow/deny action and direction
-- VPC structure, subnet definitions, and route tables
+- VPC structure — VPC definitions, all subnets with availability zone and CIDR, route tables with full route entries and subnet associations
+- Internet gateways, NAT gateways, and VPC peering connections
-- AWS Network Firewall policies and stateless/stateful rule groups (if in use)
+- AWS Network Firewall instances, policies, and stateless/stateful rule groups (5-tuple rules, Suricata IDS rules, domain lists) — exported if deployed, documented as not deployed if absent

+Scripts available for: **PowerShell**

 ---